TheIanAquino/Public-Zettelkasten/_notes/Digital gardens evolve over time..md

 Digital gardens serve as a place for the evolution and propagation of ideas, instead of stagnation.

 This part of the website will be polished soon, so more context will be provided in the future.
 For now, consider this a nascent thought or a seedling.
-If you want to read more about what a seedlings is, you can read on the first quality of digital gardens: [[Digital gardens are constructive, rather than destructive.]]
+If you want to read more about what a seedling is, you can read on the first quality of digital gardens: [[Digital gardens are constructive, rather than destructive.]]